 Unlike in a pool, where the lane lines keep you swimming straight, it’s easy to veer off course in open water.
 Sighting and regularly looking up from your stroke is important for staying on course.

-However, many people sight too often.
-If you are coming out of the water with sore or hurting hip flexors that’s a result of lifting the head too much, which puts pressure on the hips.
+However, many people sight too often if you are coming out of the water with sore or hurting hip flexors that’s a result of lifting the head too much, which puts pressure on the hips.

 On the flip side, not sighting enough can send you off course.
 Most swimmers don’t swim in a straight line.
 This will waste energy and leave you frustrated!